 Starting the 1st of August 2014, users with Skype for Linux version 4.2 and older will not be able to sign in to Skype due to Microsoft retiring all old version and forcing users to update.

-A lack of surprise here, Microsoft do not seem to give a damn.
-Force users to update with no freedom of choice.
-Typical Microsoft.
+A lack of surprise here really, Microsoft do not seem to give a damn.

 Some of us don’t want a different user interface, PulseAudio, bugs and anything a newer version tries to sell.
 Old version is great because it does the job: